-On this day in 1969, the 41st annual Academy Awards are broadcast live to a television audience in 37 nations.
+On April 14, 1969, the 41st annual Academy Awards are broadcast live to a television audience in 37 nations.
 It was the first time the awards had been televised worldwide, as well as the first Oscar ceremony to be held in the Dorothy Chandler Pavilion of the Los Angeles Music Center.

 Adding to the momentous nature of the night was the first Oscar tie in a major acting category in more than three decades.
 “It’s a tie!”
 Ingrid Bergman exclaimed upon opening the Best Actress envelope.
 The award went to both Katharine Hepburn, for her turn as Eleanor of Aquitaine in The Lion in Winter, and Barbra Streisand, for her debut performance in Funny Girl.
 Reprising her role in the hit Broadway musical, Streisand earned raves for her portrayal of Fanny Brice, the quintessential “ugly duckling” who blossoms into a sophisticated and beautiful star.
 It was the 11th Oscar nomination for Hepburn, who had won Best Actress the previous year for Guess Who’s Coming to Dinner and had not been expected to repeat.
 She was a no-show at the April 14th ceremony, and an emotional Streisand stole the moment, cooing “Hello, gorgeous” (her opening line in Funny Girl) upon accepting her golden Oscar.